Kawarau River: Adventure tourism

-The first European to visit the area was Nathanael Chalmers, who was guided inland by Chiefs Reko and Kaikoura in 1853.
-Reko and Kaikoura showed Chalmers the rock bridge Whatatorere at Roaring Meg, which was the only place that the Kawarau River could be crossed, and returned him down the river on a mōkihi, a flax reed open kayak.
+The first European to visit the area was Nathanael Chalmers, who was guided inland by Chiefs Reko and Kaikōura in 1853.
+Reko and Kaikōura showed Chalmers the rock bridge Whatatorere at Roaring Meg, which was the only place that the Kawarau River could be crossed, and returned him down the river on a mōkihi, a flax reed open kayak.
 In 1910, 57 years after the event, Nathanael Chalmers remembered his boat trip through the Cromwell Gorge: ‘I shall never forget the “race” through the gorge ... my heart was literally in my mouth, but those two old men seemed to care nothing for the current.’

 More recent tourist adventure activities on the river include riverboarding, jet boating, white water rafting, river surfing, and bungy jumping.
 The Kawarau Gorge Suspension Bridge, 43 m above the river, and a Category I historic place, is the site of the world's first commercial bungy jumping operation.
 Eastburn Station gave up the 300 acre plus that forms the natural backdrop as a reserve.

 The Kawarau is the largest volume river commercially rafted in New Zealand, with an average flow of 216 m3/s at Chards Road measuring station.
 The four significant commercially used rapids on the river are Smiths Falls, Twin Bridges, Do Little Do Nothing and the 400 m Chinese Dog Leg.
-Below these are the dangerous Nevis Bluff, Citroen and Roaring Meg sections.
+Below these are the dangerous Nevis Bluff, Citroen, Retrospect, and Roaring Meg sections.
 Because of the danger Waitiri Station usually declines access.